syl22-00/pocketsphinx.js/README.md

 In most cases you probably don't need to do that, but to free the memory used by the recognizer, you must call `recognizer.delete()`.
 Since you can re-initialize a recognizer with new parameters with a call to `reInit`, this should be only necessary if you're sure you don't need any recognizer object anymore.

+## 3.6 Strings encoding

+We have so far only dealt with words based on ASCII characters.
+We can also use unicode strings, but they must be manually encoded and decoded:

+* Words added to `VectorWords`, `VectorTransitions` or queried with `lookupWord` must be encoded if they use non-ASCII characters.
+* Words retrieved in `Segmentation` object or from `getHyp` calls must be decoded if they use non-ASCII characters.
+* There are unicode encoding and decoding functions in `recognizer.js`, you can re-use them and see where they are used.
+* If you use `pocketsphinx.js` via `recognizer.js`, you do not need to worry about encoding and decoding.

 # 4. Using `pocketsphinx.js` inside a Web Worker with `recognizer.js`